Eshita-Badhe/Sign-Language-Interpreter/Documentation.md

 ## Dataset Structure

-Organize dataset folders by class label (A-Z), each containing corresponding hand images resized to 64×64 pixels.\n Taken from Kaggle
+Organize dataset folders by class label (A-Z), each containing corresponding hand images resized to 64×64 pixels.
+Taken from Kaggle